davidkhala/fabric-common/nodejs/admin/README.md

 - Or you could use method `getSpecificBlock` in `signingIdentity.js` to get genesis block from orderer

 ### Channel Update
+Tutorial WIP

 ### Chaincode Package
+There is multiple way we could make archive.
+My sample use `chaincodePackage.js` in `npm khala-fabric-sdk-node`

 ### Chaincode Install
 - See in `lifeCycleProposal.installChaincode`